crawlear-com/crawlearRoutes/README.md

 ### Features
  - sign in / sign up
  - light / dark theme
+ - multilanguage support with react-i18next and lazy load of language data
  - deploy into ghpages using routeHash and github environment variables for secret keys

 ### To-do
-- multilanguage support with react-i18next

 - dinamyc imports to code split

 ## Install and run